 Timothy and Christopher’s father said: "In our dealing with the council we found it both slow, obstructive and inflexible despite the report from the independent social worker.
 We remain most grateful to Irwin Mitchell for their vigorous, successful challenge to the unmeritorious entrenched position adopted by the Council."

-For expert advice on matters relating to community care law, please contact Mathieu Culverhouse of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to community care law, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.

 Back to Client Story